MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure-mam.md

 3. Under the Select Public Apps, choose **Microsoft Defender for Endpoint** as the target app.

-4. In Settings page, under the General Configuration Settings add **DefenderExcludeURLInReport**, **DefenderExcludeAppInReport** as the keys and value as true.
+4. In Settings page, under the General Configuration Settings add **DefenderExcludeURLInReport**, **DefenderExcludeAppInReport** as the keys and value as 1.

 1. Add **DefenderMAMConfigs** key and set the value as 1.

 5. Assign this policy to users.
-By default, this value is set to false.
+By default, this value is set to 0.

 6. Review and create the policy.